How to increase phone storage

-To disable apps that came pre-installed on your Android phone, open Settings and tap Apps & notifications > [app name] > Disable > Disable app.
-To re-enable, open Settings, tap Apps & notifications > [app name] > Enable.
+To disable pre-installed apps on your Android phone, open Settings and tap Apps & notifications > See all XYZ apps > [app name] > Disable > Disable app.
+To re-enable, open Settings, tap Apps & notifications > See all XYZ apps > [app name] > Enable.

 With iOS, disable pre-installed apps by touching and lightly holding the app you want to disable until it begins to jiggle, tapping the cross on the app, and then tapping Delete.
 To re-enable a disabled app, open the App Store, search for the app and tap the download icon – the app will be restored to your home screen

-If you've a lot of music on your phone, you need to move it to save space – each album takes up around 40MB, which quickly adds up.
+If you've a lot of music on your phone, you need to move it to save space – each album takes up about 40MB, which quickly adds up.

 To avoid any risk of losing your music for good, it's always best to back it up on another device such as your laptop if you can.

-Many find an alternative to having music on your phone is to start using a streaming service such as Spotify - see Free Music Online for more info.
-But to keep YOUR music online you can use Google Play Music, which lets you both Android and iPhone users upload up to 50,000 tracks free, then download them or stream them whenever you want.
+The main alternative to having music on your phone is to use a streaming service such as Spotify – see Free music online for more info.
+But to keep YOUR music collection online you can use Google Play Music, which lets both Android and iPhone users upload up to 50,000 tracks free, then download them or stream them whenever you want.